ipazc/pyzip/README.rst

 ==============
 pyzip 0.0.1
 ==============
-PyZip is a package for handling zip-in-memory content as a dictionary.
+`PyZip` is a package for managing a zip content as a dictionary.

 .. code:: python